Algebraic File Synchronization: Adequacy and Completeness: Introduction

 In this paper we investigate a command-based approach to synchronizing filesystem trees.
 Presented with multiple copies (replicas) of the same filesystem that have been independently modified, we regard the aim of the synchronizer to modify these replicas further to make them as similar as possible.
 The synchronization algorithm we describe follows the two main steps described by Balasubramaniam and Pierce \cite{BP}: update detection, where we identify modifications that have been applied to the replicas since they diverged and represent them as sequences of commands; and reconciliation, where we identify commands that can be propagated to other replicas and do so.
 The remaining commands, which could not be propagated, represent conflicting updates; resolving these requires a separate system or human intervention.

-In this paper we build on our previous work done with Prof. Norman Ramsey on an algebraic approach to synchronization \cite{NREC}, and add to the theoretical understanding of synchronization by providing rigorous proofs that the algorithms we describe work as intended and offer a solution in our framework that cannot be improved on.
+We extend significantly the results of the previous work done with Prof. Norman Ramsey on an algebraic approach to synchronization \cite{NREC}, and add to the theoretical understanding of synchronization by providing rigorous proofs that the algorithms we describe work as intended and offer a solution in our framework that cannot be improved on.

 A central problem of command-based synchronizers during both update detection and reconciliation is the ordering (scheduling) of commands.
 If update detection is based on comparing the original state of the filesystem to its new state, then we can easily collect a set of updates, but we need to order these in a way that they could be applied to the filesystem without causing an error (for example, a directory needs to be created before a file can be created under it).
 Similarly, during reconciliation when we consider all the commands that have been applied to the different replicas, we need to find a way of merging these and creating a global ordering that we can apply to the filesystems.
 In fact, an insight in \cite{NREC} is that if the ordering changes the effect of two commands, then under certain circumstances they are not compatible and will give rise to conflicts.
-Accordingly, in this paper the commutativity of command pairs and their other properties play a special role.
+Accordingly, in this paper command pairs, their commutativity and other properties play a significant role.

 In terms of the usual classification of synchronizers \cite{TSR, PV, SSH}, our approach to reconciliation is therefore operation-based as we investigate sets of commands, while the update detection algorithm makes the full synchronizer similar to state-based synchronizers as its starting point is the states of the replicas themselves.
 Moreover, our ordering algorithms only depend on properties of commands such as commutativity or idempotence, and therefore they can be classified as semantic schedulers.
 This is in opposition to syntactic scheduling, which uses the origin and the original temporal order of updates, and which may give rise to otherwise resolvable conflicts \cite{SSH}.
 In general, ordering plays a central role in operation-based synchronizers.
 We refer to an excellent survey by Saito and Shapiro of so-called optimistic replication algorithms \cite{SSH}; and, as examples, to IceCube, where multiple orders are tested to find an acceptable one (\cite{KRSD}, see also \cite{MPV}), or Bayou, where reconciling updates happens by redoing them in a globally determined order \cite{TTPDSH}.